rebelsky/csc207c/_labs/doubly-linked-lists.md

 Acknowledgements
 ----------------

-This lab is all new for spring 2019.
+This lab was all new in spring 2019 and then revised somewhat in spring 2024.